peeyushguleria/peeyushguleria/README.md

 I'm a software developer with a keen interest in Web Development and DevOps.
 I love turning ideas into code and enjoy tackling challenging problems.
 In my free time, you'll find me playing and watching football, also I love to draw and listen music.

 - 🌱 I’m currently learning about APIs and making projects using the same.
-- 🎓 I am an undergrad student currently studying civil engineeirng having interest in webdevelopment.
+- 🎓 I am an undergrad student currently studying civil engineeirng having interest in web development.

 ## Skills